 BOARD OF DIRECTORS

 JASON AND LYNN KOTRBA: Jason (HHF Board President) and Lynn (HHF Executive Director) Kotrba reside at Harvest Hope Farm in Moorhead.
-They have been married since August 8, 1997 and are parents to Autumn, Hannah, Shawn, Joseph, Olivia, Ella and Ava.
+They have been married since August 9, 1997 and are parents to Autumn, Hannah, Shawn, Joseph, Olivia, Ella, Ava. and Michael.
 Jason holds a Master of Educational Leadership degree from the University of North Dakota; Lynn holds a Master of Counseling degree from the University of North Dakota.
 Jason has been principal of Holy Spirit School in Fargo since 2003.
-Lynn has been a Treatment Foster Care Coordinator at Lutheran Social Services of Minnesota in Moorhead since 2000.
+In April 2021, Lynn left her position as a foster care coordinator, after 21 years, to focus on her role as executive director of Harvest Hope Farm.
 In his free time, Jason enjoys spending time with the family, hunting and the great outdoors.
 He volunteers for church and school events and is a member of the Knights of Columbus.
 Jason’s greatest joy is watching his children excel and grow in confidence and leadership skills.
 Between juggling attendance at sporting events, dance competitions, and multiple other activities of the children, Lynn enjoys spending quality time with the family, reading, and being outdoors.
 She is also coordinator of American Heritage Girls Troop ND0316 and an active school volunteer.

 VICKI HAUGEN: Vicki Haugen resides in Hawley, Minnesota with her husband Mark.
 They have three adult sons: Luke, married to Joy (Singapore); Nate (Fargo, ND) and Lee (Portland, OR).
 Vicki also has two delightful grandsons in Singapore.
 Vicki is enjoying retirement after a long career in social work.
 She worked in county agencies, a hospital, nursing home, and the final 18 years as Pregnancy Counseling and Adoption Social Worker at Lutheran Social Services (LSS) of Minnesota.
 It was at LSS that she worked with HHF Executive Director, Lynn Kotrba.
 Vicki’s awareness and heart for families with Huntington’s disease began long ago in her work at a nursing home and it grew as she learned Lynn's family story.
 Vicki and her husband have had a business raising alternative livestock including emus, llamas, and alpacas on their farmstead acreage near Rollag, Minnesota.
 In addition, they offered school field trips for several years where students learned about the animals, enjoyed hayrides, and picked pumpkins from the vine.
 Vicki loves country life, volunteering, animals, gardening, travel and exploring cultures.